Nieuwe-Warmte-Nu/architecture-documentation/Feature_time_series_db_cleanup/Feature_time_series_db_cleanup.md

 The proposal is to create a `job_deletions` queue to which an SDK can publish.
 The orchestrator will subscribe to this queue and remove the data from the time series database.
 A `JobDelete` message will contain the output ESDL id of the omotes job.
-Also on a `job_cancellations` message, the orchestrator should, after termination of the celery job, remove any time series data, if present.
+Also on a `JobCancel` message, the orchestrator should, after termination of the celery job, remove any time series data, if present.
 Also in case of an error or timeout, all timeseries entries, if any, should be removed.

+### How to handle abrupt worker terminations?

+When an omotes worker is terminated abruptly (due to cancellation, time out, error) there is no way that the influxdb data can be removed, since the output ESDL id has not been passed through.
+A solution to this would be to create an `influx_esdl` table in the orchestrator postgres database with `esdl_id`, `registered_at`, `job_id`, `job_reference` and `inactive_at` columns.
+The `registered_at`, `job_id` and `job_reference` are not used but could be useful for admins.
+This table is used as follows, upon:

-**ISSUE: How to obtain the output ESDL id in case of a cancellation/timeout?**
+- completion of a job: the output ESDL id is registered in the table with `inactive_at` set to `NULL`
+- deletion/cancellation of a job: the output ESDL id is removed from the table (and the related influx db table is removed)

+There is a daily influx cleanup job which checks if all influxdb databases are in the `influx_esdl` table, and then takes the following actions:

+- if not present: register with `inactive_at` set to the current time
+- if present and `inactive_at` is not `NULL` and a specified duration (env var: a week) has passed since `inactive_at`: remove the influx database and the `influx_esdl` table entry
+- lastly any `influx_esdl` table entries for which no influxdb database is found should be removed

 ### Omotes-rest